-Here are your 2026 Class 1A boys swimming and diving state champions
+Here are your 2026 Class 2A and 1A boys swimming and diving state champions

 By Heather Rule